LLVM-AD/llvm-ad.github.io/_pages/Challenges.md

 commands to improve human-vehicle language understanding.
 While using the datasets is recommended, it is **not mandatory** for participation.  -->

-The MAPLM dataset focuses on extracting traffic language from HD maps to aid in traffic scenario comprehension through LLVMs.
-While using the provided dataset is recommended, it is **not mandatory** for participation.
+The challenge track is based on the MAPLM-QA benchmark, a subset of the MAPLM dataset designed for visual question answering in traffic scene understanding.
+Participants will develop innovative methods to accurately answer multi-choice questions about complex traffic scenes using high-resolution panoramic images and 2.5D bird's-eye view representations.
+Top-performing teams will be recognized with certificates and honorariums.

 ----------

-### Challenge: MAPLM: A Large-Scale Vision-Language Dataset for Map and Traffic Scene Understanding
+### MAPLM-QA: A Large-Scale Vision-Language Dataset for Map and Traffic Scene Understanding

 **[Data Download](https://drive.google.com/drive/folders/1cqFjBH8MLeP6nKFM0l7oV-Srfke-Mx1R?usp=sharing); [Git Repo](https://github.com/LLVM-AD/MAPLM)**